DavidMertz/RegEx_Puzzles/book.md

 invalid_4b = "FLHFLL"
 ```

 Signals `valid_1a` and `valid_1b` represent the same measurement.
-Where
+In
-'L' maps to '_' (low state), 'u' maps to '/' (up transition), 'd' maps
+the correspondence, 'L' maps to '_' (low state), 'u' maps to '/' (up
-to '\\' (down transition),'H' maps to '^' (high state), and 'F' maps to
+transition), 'd' maps to '\\' (down transition),'H' maps to '^' (high
-'|' (fast transition).
-Likewise, `valid_2a` and `valid_2b` are
+state), and 'F' maps to '|' (fast transition).
+Likewise, `valid_2a` and
-equivalent and simpler signals with just one up transition, but a
+`valid_2b` are equivalent and simpler signals with just one up
-duration in each state.
+transition, but a duration in each state.

-The invalid signals are likewise matched up by the different character
+The invalid signals are similarly have the different character options.
-options.
 Signals `invalid_1a` or `invalid_1b` have *several* problems.
-Low and high states are adjacent with no transition (not permitted).
-An
+Low and high
+states are adjacent with no transition (not permitted).
+An alleged up
-alleged up transition occurs from the high state (also not permitted).
+transition occurs from the high state (also not permitted).
+Movoer, a down
-Likewise a down transition from the low state.
-The chief problem with
+transition occurs from the low state.
+The chief problem with `invalid_2a` or
-`invalid_2a` or `invalid_2b` are that they have transitions with no
-states in between, which is also prohibited.
-In the case of
+`invalid_2b` are that they have transitions with no states in between, which is
-`invalid_3a` or `invalid_3b`, the states and transitions are generally
+also prohibited.
+In the case of `invalid_3a` or `invalid_3b`, the states and
-fine, but there is an invalid symbol thrown in.
+transitions are generally fine, but there is an invalid symbol thrown in.

 You wish to define a regular expression that will match *all* and *only*
 valid signal strings.
 Pick which character set you wish to
-define—"ASCII" or "linedraw", but not intermixed—and find the pattern
+define—"ASCII" or "linedraw," but not intermixed—and find the pattern
 you need.

 That is, find the pattern that will work *only if* regular expressions
-are sufficienty powerful to perform this test.
+are sufficiently powerful to perform this test.

 Before you turn the page...